memory125/uwp-serial-uart/README.md

 # Features
 * Add the `ConfigSerialPort` to set serial port configuration.
-* Add CRLF code when sending uart command.
+* Add CRLF code when sending uart commands.
 * Replace the `WriteString` with `WriteBytes`.
 * Replace the `ReadString` with `ReadBytes`.